 According to Nielsen, the €400k (3M DKK) of funding (with no strings attached) will help finance ‘riskier projects‘ that could improve technology based on this Systems Biology research.

 On top of his impressive academic record, Nielsen is no stranger to transferring academic research to the industry.
 He was a founder of Fluxome Sciences (now a part of Swiss Evolva), MycoTeQ (Denmark), MetaboGen (Sweden) and Biopetrolia (Sweden).

-Nielsen is also CSO of the Novo Nordisk Foundation Center for Biosustainability (DTU Biosustain).
-We wonder whether this isn’t a bit of conflict of interests, but Nielsen’s work is indisputably at the forefront of industrial biotechnology.
+Nielsen is also the CSO of the Novo Nordisk Foundation Center for Biosustainability (DTU Biosustain).
+We wonder whether there isn’t a bit of conflict of interest here, but Nielsen’s work is indisputably at the forefront of industrial biotechnology.